 Mating and Behavior

 Male crickets use their song to attract females for mating.
-If another male cricket is around, they chirp even louder.
+If another male is around, they chirp even louder, and that’s reason enough to need cricket control.
 Then, when the female becomes interested, the music gets softer.
 After they mate successfully, the male chirps again for a while.
 Male crickets fight to defend their territory.
 Female crickets do not fight or sing, but instead, they poke their ovipositor into the soil to place their eggs.
 Crickets do come out after dusk, but you can see them occasionally during the daytime, too.

 Pest Threat Level